NatasaMiric/feedme-api/README.md

 ## Agile implementation and planing

-The project was developed using an agile approach by defining the epics and user stories that were implemented in 5 sprints, where each lasted one week.
+The project was developed using an Agile approach by defining the epics and user stories that were implemented in 5 sprints, where each lasted one week.

 I used GitHub project for planing and creating epics and user stories that were broken into tasks and each user story had assigned label according to the app that it belong to and connected to corresponding epic.
 MoSCoW prioritization was assigned to the each user story in order to ensure that all core features are completed first.